Old and Left Behind

 The change is dramatic; the rate of change is dramatic.
 It’s no surprise that some people may struggle to adjust to it.

-The technologies that are most concerning are those that impact on people’s normal day to day lives; those unavoidable technologies; those technologies that are needed for basic activities – paying bills, getting around, communicating with others, shopping.
+The technologies that are most concerning are those that impact people’s day-to-day lives; those unavoidable technologies; those needed for basic activities – paying bills, getting around, communicating with others, and shopping.

-If a person’s inability to handle a piece of technology stops them or makes it difficult for them to do normal activities which are an essential part of life then how must that make them feel?
+If a person’s inability to use a piece of technology prevents them from doing essential everyday activities, how must that make them feel?

-There are people who lack computer skills; people who don’t have or who aren’t familiar with a smart phone; people who don’t understand the latest technological terminology.
+There are people who lack computer skills, people who don’t have or who aren’t familiar with a smartphone, and people who don’t understand the latest technological terminology.

 What are they supposed to do?
 How can people be expected to cope with life if they don’t understand it or don’t know how things work?

-Just as there can be a financial divide between those that have and those that have not; there can also be a technological divide between those who can and those who cannot.
+Just as there can be a financial divide between those who have and those who have not, there can also be a technological divide between those who can and those who cannot.

 We all recognise the problems caused by the financial disparities between people.
-In fact, a great deal of government activity is expended on allaying some of the hardships and deprivations that arise from such financial disparity.
+In fact, a great deal of government activity is devoted to alleviating some of the hardships and deprivations that arise from such financial disparity.

 Technology generates similar disparities.
 It can thereby create a divided society.

-Those that can’t embrace and utilise the new technology can be driven to the margins of society.
+Those who can’t embrace and utilise the new technology can be driven to the margins of society.
 They may become increasingly isolated, their voices unheard.
-Just as the financial “haves” are the influencers and drivers of society; as we progress, the technological “cans” will be the new dynamic force within society.
+Just as the financial “haves” are the influencers and drivers of society, as we progress, the technological “cans” will become the new dynamic force.

 And yet, this may not necessarily be for the best.
-Too often we can focus on the business application and the efficiencies that new technology can bring.
-We can overlook the wider impact on the way people live.
+Too often, we can focus on the business application and the efficiencies that new technology can bring.
+We can overlook the broader impact on how people live.
 Our perspective can too easily become one-sided.

 Instead, we need to recognise how those technological changes are affecting people’s lives.
-We need to ask ourselves whether this new technology is beneficial to them or whether it adds new and perhaps unnecessary complications and difficulties to their lives.
+We need to ask ourselves whether this new technology is beneficial to them or adds new, perhaps unnecessary, complications and difficulties to their lives.

-As our working population becomes more youthful, there is a danger that they can assume that their tech-savvy skills are more widely prevalent than they really are.
-They might be used to the technology; they may have grown up with the technology; they may see the technology as an everyday part of their lives but for many people it may not be.
+As our working population becomes younger, there is a danger that they may assume their tech-savvy skills are more widespread than they really are.
+They might be used to the technology; they may have grown up with it; they may see it as an everyday part of their lives, but for many people, it may not be.

 It is this presumption that could lead to the alienation of great swathes of our population, particularly amongst the elderly.
 Such alienation must be avoided.
-It makes it difficult for people to engage with society and those around them, to feel valued as a part of society, to feel that they make some contribution to society.
+It makes it difficult for people to engage with society and those around them, to feel valued as part of society, and to feel that they make some contribution to it.

-An alienated population is a population that is divided, discordant and detached.
+An alienated population is one that is divided, discordant, and detached.

-That’s why it is important that we are aware of the dangers that technology can bring.
+That’s why it is important that we be aware of the dangers technology can pose.

 Frankly, technological progress is inescapable.
 Not only does it help to save lives, to give us more control over our lives and to enable us to do things that we were never able to do but the reality of our world is that if we don’t technologically advance then somebody else will and in a competitive world environment our survival and positioning in that world is dependent on us keeping pace with change.
 We just can’t be left behind.